If you have a question you don't see answered here, please call, email or join us for in person assistance.

 How do I get help downloading OverDrive eBooks?

 OverDrive offers an extensive help section at http://help.overdrive.com.
 Information is also available from your device's manufacturer or distributor.
-We also offer in person e-reader assistance at our Computer Help sessions at all of the Clearwater Public Library System locations.
+We also offer in person e-reader assistance at all of the Clearwater Public Library System locations.
 You are also welcome to contact us by e-mail.

 How do I know if my e-reader is compatible with OverDrive?